UniCredit not put off by Ukraine turmoil

 UniCredit has just finished merging its two banks in Ukraine, which combined have around 3.3 billion euros ($4.5 billion) in assets, 435 branches and 6,200 staff in a country that Papa called “an important part of Europe”.

-“I think we have been weathering the situation in the country much better than many other competitors in the country,” he told reporters, having already restructured operations heavily to cut costs and address risks.
+“I think we have been weathering the situation in the country much better than many other competitors in the country,” he said, having already restructured operations heavily to cut costs and address risks.

 “An investment like this cannot be just left out because of (one) situation or another.
 What is important for us as a bank is to have stable countries... because turmoil is never good for business,” he said late on Monday.